bioatlas/bioatlas.github.io/README.md

 You should then be able to issue these commands in order to get the contents of this repository, then build and start the services locally:

-For the workshop, please clone the repository ala-docker and checkout the branch solr6-cassandra3
+For the workshop, please clone the repository ala-docker and checkout the branch no-ssl-for-uppsala-workshop

+*Update:* Instructions have been changed (earlier the branch "solr6-cassandra3" was used) due to an [issue with self-signed SSL certs](https://github.com/bioatlas/ala-docker/issues/24).
+There is no need to start from scratch if you have the earlier branch, just do "git fetch" and "git checkout no-ssl-for-uppsala-workshop" and proceed as below.

     # get code
     git clone https://github.com/bioatlas/ala-docker.git
     cd ala-docker
+    git fetch
-    git checkout solr6-cassandra3
+    git checkout no-ssl-for-uppsala-workshop

     # setting up
     # The Makefile contains a number of rules.
 For setting up the system execute the following in the order as described.